-Walmart may be known for everyday low prices, but during the coronavirus pandemic, the chain is trying to make sure it’s also known as a safe place for customers to shop, even if they never enter the store.
+Walmart may be known for everyday low prices, but during the coronavirus pandemic, the chain is trying to make sure it’s also known as a safe place for customers to shop.

-Walmart is also offering drive-thru coronavirus testing, with 139 testing sites in 22 states as of May 15.
-The chain has tested more than 38,000 people.
+Walmart is offering drive-thru coronavirus testing, as well, with 139 testing sites in 22 states as of May 15.
+The chain has tested more than 133,000 people.
+Appointments are required.